CTC (TV station): Constable Kenny on Duty

 In the 1980s Constable Kenny on Duty was essential viewing, appearing during the afternoon program Children's Hour.
 Alongside the ever grumpy Sergeant Bully, Kenny would teach Canberra boys and girls important life lessons, such as how to cross the road safely.
 The program also included trips to the local zoo and letters from viewers.
-Constable Kenny had previously appeared in a programs called Constable Kenny's Casebook and Junior Police 7.
+Constable Kenny had previously appeared in a few programs including Constable Kenny's Casebook and Junior Police 7.

+RPM

+Motoring program RPM, which stood for road test, performance, maintenance, started a 13 week run on Wednesday 10 July 1985 following a pilot shot in February that year.
+In a testament to the stations ability to syndicate its production, the show was pre-sold to 'every regional station in Australia, except NBN-3'.
+Initially the program was to be hosted by The Canberra Times motoring editor Paul Gover, however by the time the show launched he had stepped aside due to 'other commitments' and motoring editor of The Sunday Telegraph, Will Hagon, was given the gig.
+Network Ten would revive the RPM name 12 years later for an automotive and motorsports series.

 Rock Till Dawn

-At the end of 1985 CTC followed the trend of metropolitan stations and introduced a midnight till dawn music video program running on Friday and Saturday night.
-Hosted by local radio DJ Rob Duckworth, Rock Till Dawn featured studio performances and interviews as well as standard music videos.
-A clip of Rock Till Dawn can be seen today featuring the Doug Anthony All Stars in which host Rob incorrectly refers to the studio location as Dickson, when in fact he was further up Northbourne Avenue in Watson.
+In 1985 CTC followed the trend of metropolitan stations and introduced a midnight till dawn music video program, Rock Till Dawn.
+The program premiered on Friday, 22 March 1985 and was presented by radio 2CA personality Ron Cooper.
+Initially running on Friday nights, the show had a 'backbone of rock 'n' roll', but included pop music and jazz.
+The program featured studio performances, interviews as well as standard music videos.
+A clip of Rock Till Dawn can be seen today featuring the Doug Anthony All Stars in which host Cooper incorrectly refers to the studio location as Dickson, when in fact he was further up Northbourne Avenue in Watson.

+Saturday Morning Live

+Hosted by radio 2CC duo Donna Lynch and Cameron Humphries with Rowdy Rabbit, Saturday Morning Live ran for an hour at 8.30am from 12 October 1985 to 21 December that year.
+Based on the popular Hey Hey It's Saturday, which at the time was a morning children's show, Saturday Morning Live featured good news stories of the week, some cartoon content and music.
+Rowdy Rabbit was the popular mascot of the South Canberra shopping centre, and program sponsor, Woden Shopping Square (now Westfield Woden) who had 3,000 fan club members in 1984.